 One night is usually spent at the Prince of Wales's property in Zalánpatak, and two nights at Miklósvár in houses which your host has re-built with great care and attention to detail.
 Each room is different with lovely antique furniture and woodburning stoves, typical of the region, which are lit in the winter.
 Rooms are twin bedded and if you would like a single room then this is possible although cannot be guaranteed.
 When moving accommodation at night on the circuit outings, luggage is transported for you by back up vehicle.

 Food in rural Romania is generally organic and full of flavour and you will have the chance to sample some traditional dishes although the choice can be limited by what vegetables, etc are in season.
 Breakfast is eaten at your guesthouse or inn and is typically a selection of eggs, cheese or cold meats, bread or toast and butter and jam, with perhaps a choice of tea or coffee to drink and milk (which is often straight from the cow!).
 Tea (chai) in Romania is not often the black, PG Tips style - but more commonly green or herbal - so you may want to take your own tea bags.
 Lunch is generally a very simple picnic out riding - ham or cheese sandwiches with fruit for pudding.
 Dinner, which is eaten at your guesthouse or hotel, is often soup (a strong point of Romanian cooking!), then a main course which will sometimes include a regional speciality such as wild boar or venison stew, peppers stuffed with meat or vegetables, different types of sausage, seasoned minced-meat wrapped in cabbage or vine leaves or perhaps spicy meatballs, followed by a cold pudding or fruit.
 Food is locally grown and fresh, however usually only one menu is prepared at the guesthouses and there is limited choice.
 Vegetarians can of course be catered for, but please let us know in advance.
-Dinner includes mineral water, tea or coffee and usually half a bottle of wine or a bottle of beer per person.
+Dinner includes mineral water.
 Drinks at bars are not included.
 Mineral water is carried in saddle bags while riding and for lunch (soft drinks and alcohol are not usually available).
 You will also be offered 'Köményes' the local caraway seed brandy quite regularly - be warned that it can be very strong!
 (It is perfectly acceptable to decline!)

 Vegetarian or other dietary requirements can be accommodated with advanced notice.
 Please contact Unicorn Trails with requests.